input-output-hk/peras-design/docs/reports/tech-report-1.md

 2. The _Formal model_ is the actual [specification](#agda-specification) of the protocol and is meant to write _proofs_ related to the protocol (e.g the usual blockchain properties like chain growth, chain quality, etc. and the specific properties of Peras).
 Ideally, this model should be part of the research work and written in close collaboration with them,
 3. The _Test model_ describes some relevant behavior of the system for the purpose of asserting a liveness or safety property, in the form of a state machine relating: A state data type, some _signals_ sent to the SUT for testing purpose, and a _step_ function describing possible transitions of the system,
 4. The _Test model_'s soundness w.r.t the _Formal model_ is proven through a _soundness_ theorem that guarantees each sequence of transition in the _Test model_ can be mapped to a valid sequence of transitions in the _Formal model_,
-5. Using `agda2hs` Haskell code is generated from the _Test model_ and integrated in a small hand-written wrapper complying with quickcheck-dynamic API.
+5. Using `agda2hs` Haskell code is generated from the _Test model_ and integrated in a small hand-written wrapper complying with quickcheck-dynamic API,
+6. Note the `perform` function is not generated because it's specific to the actual implementation of the _System-Under-Test_ (SUT).

 The provided models are very simple toy examples of some chain protocol as the purpose of this first step was to validate the approach and identify potential issues.
 In further steps, we need to: